postgrespro/rum/README.md

 ### 1.4

-The support of anyarray RUM indexes removed from RUM extension and move to [anyarray extension](https://github.com/postgrespro/anyarray).
+The support of anyarray RUM indexes removed from RUM extension and moved to [anyarray extension](https://github.com/postgrespro/anyarray).

 ## Extensibility